mukund-23/kronecker-v2/README.md

 | independent byte slots | 3.0053 | 3.15M | 1× |
 | **autoregressive over slots** | **1.7246** | **1.91M** | **79×** |

 Breaking slot independence is worth **1.28 bpb**.
-Three architecturally distinct *parallel* alternatives recovered **under 1%** of it.
-No parallel alternative we tested closed the gap, though none were tuned — and the sequential decoding that does work costs 79× latency.
+Three architecturally distinct *parallel* alternatives recovered **under 1%** of it — though none were tuned, so this is not proof that sequential decoding is necessary.
+The sequential decoding that does work costs 79× latency.

 **A vocabulary-independent output layer is achievable, but it is a tradeoff, not a free saving.**

-Along the way we found two byte-extraction issues in Kronecker V1 that a forward-only codec cannot self-detect, and showed that `d_p=16` is unsafe for Indic scripts.
+Along the way we found two byte-extraction issues in Kronecker V1 that a forward-only codec cannot self-detect, and produced the per-tokenizer collision count: at the production `pos_dim=32`, Sarvam-1 has **zero truncated tokens but 280 colliding ones** — so the position budget is not the only thing merging token identities.

 ---